 Who doesn’t like a two-for-one?

-You won’t just be improving your French comprehension and vocabulary.
-You’ll also get a crash course on a huge variety of topics!
+With French documentaries, you won’t just be improving your French comprehension and vocabulary, but you’ll also get a crash course on a huge variety of topics!

-Better yet, there are hundreds of great French documentaries to choose from.
-Below, I’ll show you seven captivating ones that’ll have you glued to your seat and further enhance your learning by including the option to use subtitles, a truly indispensable tool for language learners.
+I’ll show you seven captivating French documentaries that’ll have you glued to your seat and further enhance your learning by including the option to use subtitles—a truly indispensable tool for language learners.

 All you have to do is cozy up and hit play!